The Irrationality of Atheist Belief

 First, the atheist is convinced that nature has no intent, no purpose, and no design.
 Nature simply is and evolves without purpose.

-Second, the atheist is convinced that some intellectual system – usually modern science or progressivism or both – can somehow create intent, purpose, and design.
+Second, the atheist is convinced that some intellectual system – usually modern science or political progressivism or both – can somehow create intent, purpose, and design.
 This logically contradicts the first belief.
-Because modern science and progressivism are a part of nature, the atheist's claim that they can somehow create intent, purpose, and design must be an illusion, since nature has no intent, purpose, or design.
-But the atheist is distinguished by his refusal to recognize this logical contradiction.
+Since modern science and progressivism are part of nature, the atheist's claim that they can somehow create intent, purpose, and design is an illusion, since nature has no intent, purpose, or design.
+However, the atheist is distinguished by his refusal to recognize this logical contradiction.

-So why is the atheist rationally incapable of recognizing the contradiction between his belief that the cosmos has no meaning and his belief that he can somehow create meaning?
+So why is the atheist rationally incapable of recognizing the contradiction between his fervent belief that the cosmos has no meaning and his equally fervent belief that he can somehow invent meaning?

-One possible answer is that the atheist does not actually believe in one or more of his three claims.
+One possible answer is that the atheist does not really believe in one or more of his three claims.
 Perhaps he does not really believe that nature is without purpose.
 Or perhaps he does not really believe that modern science or progressivism can actually create purpose.
 Or perhaps he does not really believe that he is a rational human being.
-But as anyone who has actually dealt with an atheist knows, the atheist will vehemently assert the truth of all three of these claims.
-And one is forced to conclude that, if a lie detector test was given, it would reveal that the atheist does really believe all three propositions.
+However, as anyone who has actually dealt with an atheist knows, the atheist will vehemently assert the truth of all three of these claims.
+One is forced to conclude that, if a lie detector test was given, the test would reveal that the atheist does really believe all three propositions simultaneously.

 Part III: That Theophanic Events Are Real

 A theophany is an appearance of God in the world.
 By definition, therefore, no atheist can believe in a theophanic event.
 But there is a logical problem with this atheist disbelief.

 From a scholarly paper written in 2012: